 Japan Travel Tips

 Japan is sometimes seen as a pretty daunting travel destination when considering all the etiquette, traditions, ceremony and superstitions.
 In reality the Japanese are pretty forgiving to foreigners and don't get easily offended.
 However there is some basic etiquette you should be aware of before you travel.
-Please also see our article on Eating and Drinking in Japan.

 Be polite and well-mannered.

 This is the fundamentals of Japanese society.
 Do not show anger, aggression or shout in public.
 The only exception is when someone bumps into you in a busy area, don't expect an apology or feel you need to apologise.
 They're not being rude, places like Tokyo it's so crowded and busy moving, by the time you have said excuse me the person is usually gone.

 Do not wear your shoes into someone's home.

 Whilst the Japanese are pretty forgiving this is probably the most important piece of etiquette to follow.
 When entering a Japanese house remove your shoes and place them neatly at the entrance.
 Slippers are usually supplied at the doorway by the host.
 So make sure you wear clean socks with no holes.
 If you are wearing sandals bring a pair of white socks to wear inside the house.
 In homes and some restaurants bathroom slippers are also provided.
 House slippers are left outside the door while using the bathroom.

 Hugging, kissing, hive fives or shoulder slapping.
 Like a lot of Asian cultures the Japanese consider it rude and offensive.
 Limit it to holding hands and save the affection for the hotel room.
 Avoid excessive eye or physical contact and respect the personal space of others.

 Do not make a point of counting your change.